jarib047/biraj.github.io/_pages/about.md

 ---

 Hello!!

-Hopefully we'll get to know each other.
+Hopefully, we'll get to know each other soon.

 For now, [research](https://jarib047.github.io/research/) and [resume](https://jarib047.github.io/cv/)